Pass the CARERS Act and protect medical marijuana patients

-My four-year-old daughter Morgan suffers from Dravet Syndrome, a rare form of epilepsy that causes frequent and dangerous seizures.
+My six-year-old daughter Morgan suffers from Dravet Syndrome, a rare form of epilepsy that causes frequent and dangerous seizures.
 We’ve tried everything to help her.
 She’s taken more than 10 different anti-epilepsy medications but at best, she's gone only four weeks without a seizure.
 Based on our own research, advice from our doctors, and what we’ve heard from families living in other states, we would like Morgan to try cannabidiol oil -- a form of medical marijuana.

 For children with similar illnesses in other parts of the country, the results using medical marijuana have been life changing.